 A universal absorbent can be defined as a material that can take up a wide variety of liquids.
 While this class of products is limited in number, some every-day materials such as wood fibers, ground wood pulp, or even bark will act as universal absorbents holding both polar and non-polar liquids within the structure of the materials.
 It may be possible to engineer universal suber-absorbents that take up both polar and non-polar liquids by constructing a block co-polymer in such a way that there are domains of polar and non-polar material (Loh 2002).
 These types of materials may or may not have to be crosslinked to prevent solubility and their subsequent functioning as suber-absorbents.
-A material constructed as in Fig. 12 would have domains that are insoluble in polar liquids.
+A material constructed as in Fig. 12 would have domains that are insoluble in polar liquids and domains that are insoluble in non-polar liquids.